-This book is a road map of how to add value to your clients’ lives, in how to communicate and enable them to see what they wish to achieve.
+This book is a road map on how to add value to your clients’ lives, how to communicate, and enable them to see what they wish to achieve.
 The adviser then uses financial expertise in strategizing to attain their true goals.
 The adviser becomes the client’s coach, mentor, confidante, and educator.

 The book draws from neuroscience, behavioral psychology, sales, marketing, and coaching.
 It marries them into a comprehensive guide on how to position yourself and deliver as a life-first adviser.
 The book trains the advisor in conversation, connecting with clients, and understanding their client’s true wishes and concerns.

-The authors’ long-term clients are aging, and all will face life-changing events.
+The authors’ long-term clients are ageing, and all will face life-changing events.
 Our authors teach how to discuss these concerns and prepare their clients in advance.
-Such issues as retirement, health, relocation, financial concerns, family issues, and eldercare are all considered and understood by the clients.
+Such issues as retirement, health, relocation, financial concerns, family issues, and elder care are all considered and understood by the clients.

 Each of these life transitional events is planned for and assisted by their advisor/mentor/partner.

-The authors define how to position yourself as a life-first advisor, how to market your practice for existing and new clients and how to provide continuing client contact and education.
+The authors define how to position yourself as a life-first advisor, how to market your practice to existing and new clients, and how to provide continuing client contact and education.
 While many advisors would consider they offer holistic advice a life-first advisor is more deeply involved, ensuring his client understands his true value.